-Fish Safe is managed by Ryan Ford, Program Coordinator John Krgovich, interim Program Assistant Yana Ingelsman, Bookkeeper Rhoda Huey and an experienced team of Fisher Safety Advisors.
-All activities and program development is directed by the Fish Safe Advisory Committee (membership is open to all interested in improving safety on board).
-The advisory committee meets quarterly to discuss safety issues and give direction to Fish Safe in the development of education and tools for fish harvesters.
+Fish Safe is managed by Ryan Ford, Program Manager and support staff including John Krgovich, Program Coordinator, Stephanie Nguyen, Program Assistant, Rhoda Huey, Bookkeeper/Administrative Assistant, and an experienced team of fisher Safety Advisors.
+All activities and program development is directed by the Fish Safe Advisory Committee (membership is open to all interested in improving safety on board fishing vessels).
+The Advisory Committee meets two to three times annually to discuss safety issues and give direction to Fish Safe in the development of education and tools for fish harvesters.

 Fish Safe also works closely with WorkSafeBC to improve the fishing injury claims process.
 For further information contact:

 Ryan Ford

 Program Manager

 Cell: (604) 739-0540

 Fish Safe

 Office: (604) 261-9700

 #100, 12051 Horseshoe Way

 Richmond, BC V7A 4V4

-http://www.fishsafebc.com/
+www.fishsafebc.com